ProVisionBG/searchable/README.md

 #### searchable:unindex

-Index all models for a certain class
+UnIndex all models for a certain class
 ```
  php artisan  searchable:unindex